JohnSnowLabs/spark-nlp/docs/_posts/2020-09-24-re_clinical_en.md

 {:.h2_title}
 ## Description
 Relation Extraction model based on syntactic features using deep learning.
 Models the set of clinical relations defined in the 2010 ``i2b2`` relation challenge.

-{:.h2_title}
-## Included Relations
 `TrIP`: A certain treatment has improved or cured a medical problem (eg, ‘infection resolved with antibiotic course’) `TrWP`: A patient's medical problem has deteriorated or worsened because of or in spite of a treatment being administered (eg, ‘the tumor was growing despite the drain’)
 `TrCP`: A treatment caused a medical problem (eg, ‘penicillin causes a rash’)